umutonij/GitHub-Search/README.md

 * A web browser(Chrome is most recommendable).
 * Development server
 * Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+* you can view the link directly through: https://umutonij.github.io/GitHub-Search/

 ## BEHAVIOUR DRIVEN DEVELOPMENT(BDD)